Yves Saint Laurent (designer): Early life and education

+Career

+The Dior years

-Shortly after his win, he brought a number of sketches to de Brunhoff who recognized close similarities to sketches he had been shown that morning by Christian Dior.
-Knowing that Dior had created the sketches that morning and that the young man could not have seen them, de Brunhoff sent him to Dior, who hired him on the spot.
+Shortly after his win, he brought a number of sketches to de Brunhoff, who recognized close similarities to sketches he had been shown that morning by Christian Dior.
+Knowing that Dior had created the sketches that morning and that the young man could not have seen them, de Brunhoff sent him to Dior, who hired him on the spot on June 20, 1955.

+"Dior fascinated me," Saint Laurent later recalled.
+"I couldn't speak in front of him.
+He taught me the basis of my art.
+Whatever was to happen next, I never forgot the years I spent at his side."
+Under Dior's tutelage, Saint Laurent's style continued to mature and gain even more notice.

-Although Dior recognised his talent immediately, Saint Laurent spent his first year at the House of Dior on mundane tasks, such as decorating the studio and designing accessories.
+Although Dior recognised his talent immediately, Saint Laurent spent his first year at the House of Dior on mundane tasks, decorating the studio and designing accessories.
 Eventually he was allowed to submit sketches for the couture collection.
-With every passing season, more of his sketches were accepted by Dior.
+With each passing season, more of his sketches were accepted by Dior.
+Some Dior collections from this period contain themes that would appear in Saint Laurent's independent work years later, such as the smock tops and safari jackets in Dior's 1957 "Libre" line.

 In August 1957, Dior met with Saint Laurent's mother to tell her that he had chosen Saint Laurent to succeed him as a designer.
 His mother later said that she had been confused by the remark, as Dior was only 52 years old at the time.
-Both she and her son were surprised when Dior died at a health spa in northern Italy of a massive heart attack in October 1957.
+She claimed both she and her son were surprised when Dior died at a health spa in northern Italy of a massive heart attack in October 1957.

-In 1957, Saint Laurent found himself at age 21 the head designer of the House of Dior.
+In 1957, at 21 years old, Saint Laurent became the head designer of the House of Dior.
 His spring 1958 collection almost certainly saved the enterprise from financial ruin.
 The simple, flaring lines of his first collection for Dior, called the Trapeze line, a variation of Dior's 1955 A-Line, catapulted him to international stardom.
 Dresses in the collection featured a narrow shoulder that flared gently to a hem that just covered the knee.

-His fall 1958 collection was not greeted with the same level of approval as his first collection and later collections for the House of Dior featuring hobble skirts and beatnik fashions were savaged by the press.
+Later collections for the House of Dior featuring hobble skirts (fall 1959) and beatnik fashions (fall 1960) were savaged by the press.

-In 1959, he was chosen by Farah Diba, who was a student in Paris, to design her wedding dress for her marriage to the Shah of Iran.
+In 1959, he was chosen by Farah Diba, then a student in Paris, to design her wedding dress for her marriage to the Shah of Iran.

-In 1960, Saint Laurent found himself conscripted to serve in the French Army during the Algerian War of Independence.
-Neri Karra writes that there was speculation at the time that Marcel Boussac, the owner of the House of Dior and a powerful press baron, had put pressure on the government not to conscript Saint Laurent in 1958 and 1959, but after the disastrous 1958 season, reversed course and asked that the designer be conscripted so that he could be replaced.